Sean-Jesky/FasterResponceTimesForFirstResponders-PrePublish-/README.md

 shes the reason for all this right now. your life is being saved from my work one day, because of her. got me feeling like the world could be ours, a future I belive I seen in her eyes.

-in addition, I only wanted her and only her opinion and remarks on this before i published. but i fear this was another test.. if only she knew how i feel about her is true, not this game i fear it might be becoming.
+in addition, I only wanted her and only her opinion and remarks on this before i published, her word is the only one id wait outside all day just to hear.

 this was thought of during my +year of torture i endured through hate crimes. i hope we can get rid of hate one day but its a issue not suted to inventors to fix, but our society. ill never hate the people who did this to me, ill never hurt them either. they need help and i hope one day we as a society can deliver it.